ipfs/specs/IPIP/0504-provider-query-parameter.md

 This flexibility supports a spectrum of use cases—from fully local client-side fetch strategies to cooperative client-server resolution pipelines.

+Finally, there MAY exist additional privacy concerns while using a provider query parameter that make a single client easily tracked.
+For instance, if a malicious or noisy tracking entity starts encoded provider hints into all their URLs.

 ### Alternatives

 There were considered other alternatives, but they typically fail to address all the goals/requirements above.
 Some of these can be seen at [hackmd.io/@vasco-santos/S1IKn51-eg](https://hackmd.io/@vasco-santos/S1IKn51-eg).